mshanken/HTML-Emails/README.md

 #Harpjs Boilerplate

-This is a starter-kit for building static HTML sites dinamically.
+This is a starter-kit for building a static web site dinamically.

 Clone to create a new project. them run `npm start` and now you can start creating your own static site.